Planning screening programmes

 Evaluating screening programmes

-The National Screening Committee proposes 22 criteria (http://www.nsc.nhs.uk/pdfs/criteria.pdf) for appraising the viability, effectiveness and appropriateness of a screening programme.
-These draw on the Wilson and Jungner criteria and can be summarized as:
+The UK NSC proposes 20 criteria (https://www.gov.uk/government/publications/evidence-review-criteria-national-screening-programmes/criteria-for-appraising-the-viability-effectiveness-and-appropriateness-of-a-screening-programme) for appraising the viability, effectiveness and appropriateness of a screening programme.
+These draw on the Wilson and Jungner criteria and can be summarised as:

-Is there good evidence (from systematic reviews or randomised controlled trials) that shows that early intervention in the disease improves outcomes?
+- Is there good evidence (from systematic reviews or randomised controlled trials) showing that early intervention in the disease improves outcomes?

 - Is it safe?